mattmillen15/SwiftSecrets/README.md

 ___

 # Usage:
-**Do I really need to say be careful.....?
-Before running a mass secretsdump be sure that their EDR isn't going to quarantine these hosts.....*
+**Do I really need to say be careful...?
+Before running a mass secretsdump be sure that the client's EDR isn't going to quarantine the target hosts...*

 ```zsh
 SwiftSecrets.py -tf <TARGET_FILE< -d <DOMAIN> -u <USERNAME> -p <PASSWORD? [-o OUTPUT]